hacknlove/orgasmoproject/docs/GettingStarted/Installation.md

 In the folder `/components` you can see some components whose filename ends with `dynamic.jsx`

-Orgasmo takes those components and compiles the file `/DComponent.ts`, open it and take a look.

-As you can see, this file imports every dynamic component and returns a Component that renders one or the other depending on the prop `type`

-This component `DComponent` is used by orgasmo to render You can use this `<DComponent type="SomeComponent" props={someProps} />` in your regular pages, and your regular components, if you need to.
+Those are the components that can be used dynamically.

+In short, if the API gives something like `{ type: "SomeComponent", "props": {"some": "props"} }` orgasmo will render `<SomeComponent some="props" />` assuming there is a `SomeComponent.dynamic.jsx` file exporting a React component.

 ### Drivers

 A driver is a set of known methods that deals with the data sources.

-In the folder `/drivers` you can see just a file `@orgasmo/json/data/pages/index.json` file.

 The scaffolding app uses the driver `@orgasmo/json`, meant for quick prototyping on the development environment`.

 This driver's data-source is a folder with JSON files.

-You can edit this file, refresh the browser, and you will see that the page has changed.

-Orgasmo compiles the file `/driver.js` from the contents of the `/drivers` folder and the value of the environmental variable `ORGASMO_DRIVER`
+In the folder `/drivers` you can see the file `@orgasmo/json/data/pages/index.json` defining the `pageConfig` for the path `/`

 ## Catch-all route